-Quad rugby is a sport that was developed for individuals and athletes who have upper body disabilities.
+Quad rugby is a sport for people and athletes who have upper body disabilities.
 The event typically takes place on a basketball court in which the players are in wheelchairs.
-Originally known as “murder ball”, quad rugby has transformed into a popular Paralympic sport practiced in over twenty countries.
+Originally known as “murder ball,” quad rugby has changed into a popular Paralympic sport practiced in over twenty countries.
 Established in 1993, the sport of quad rugby is governed by the International Wheelchair Rugby Federations.

 - United States Quad Rugby Association: Official website of the USQRA with information about the game, photos and videos, news and events and sponsors.

 - Wheelchair Sports Federation: Information about the history of quad rugby, eligibility requirements, equipment and the Quad Rugby Point System.

 - United Cerebral Palsy Foundation: Learn about the benefits of playing quad rugby, classification information, general rules and court regulations.

 - Quad Rugby Video Fact Sheet: Detailed overview of the sport of wheelchair rugby and videos of a quad rugby team and game.

 Wheelchair, or quad, rugby was developed in 1976 in the country of Canada by five Canadian wheelchair athletes.
 Jerry Terwin, Randy Dueck, Chris Sargent, Duncan Campbell and Paul LeJeune created quad rugby to be a sport for quadriplegics.
 The sport required its players to dribble and shoot baskets.
 Each team is made up of four players and allowed unlimited substitutes.
 Quad rugby is played with a volleyball which is carried, batted or passed with the object of the game being to get the ball across the 20 meter goal.
 Chair contact with other players with or without the ball is encouraged and the player with the ball must dribble or pass the ball in intervals of ten seconds.